Awesome alligator wood carving

 • The cartoon eyes make this alligator wood carving fun and friendly.

-• A good wood burner (affiliate link) comes in handy to highlight your cuts but you can substitute with brown paint.
+• A good wood burner comes in handy to highlight your cuts but you can substitute with brown paint.

 Get 50 Wood Carving & Painting Tips